DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 I consider it the responsibility of the FractalCanvas to raise events by calling these functions when appropriate.
 In the parent-child analogy: if a baby doesn't cry, the parent doesn't know there's something wrong.
 The baby needs to send a signal.

 Here's how the event system helps to achieve consistency in the GUI: if the FractalCanvas code contains no bugs, the GUI will always be notified of parameter changes.
 If the GUI also contains no bugs, it will always update the values in the GUI when there is a parameter change.
 (Remark: when I programmed this, changing the values in the GUI also caused a parameter change again, and therefore infinite recursion.
-I solved this by making use of the source_id's.
+I solved this by making use of the source_id.)

 # One thread for everything